2br-2b/storybot-legal/privacy-policy.md

+**I will not train any text generation AI models on users' submitted stories without their express, opt-in consent**.
+I do not have any plans to do anything of this sort, but I'm leaving this in here to clarify my position on the issue.

-Here is the data my bot stores about users:
+Here is an example of some of the data my bot stores about users:
 - User ID (the bot does not store usernames or discriminators);
 - Servers they're registered as authors in;
 - Their status in each server (active, paused, your turn, etc.);